lklint/azure-workshop/Day 2/02 - Data/02 - Data - Steps.md

 ## Create Cosmos DB

+Note: You can downlod the [CosmosDB Emulator](https://aka.ms/cosmosdb-emulator) as well.

 *_Portal_*: Go to Cosmos DB, then click `Add` to create a CosmosDB account.

 Input the details for the instance: